christianmalek/vuex-rest-api/README.md

    At least you have to set the base URL of the API you're requesting from.
 You can also define the default state.
 If you don't define a default state from a property it will default to `null`.
    In the example
 1. Create the actions.
    Each action represents a Vuex action.
-If it will be called (property `name`), it requests a specific API endpoint (property `path`) and sets the related property named `property` to the response's payload.
+If it will be called (property `action`), it requests a specific API endpoint (property `path`) and sets the related property named `property` to the response's payload.
 1. Create the store object
 1. Pass it to Vuex.